 Dr. Choi notes that some people may experience altitude sickness briefly when flying because you ascend very quickly.
 However, that feeling quickly dissipates because the cabin in the plane is pressurized.

-Adjusting to a higher altitude can take a day or two.
-So if you’re not in any hurry, you may want to spend a couple nights at an intermediate altitude.
+Adjusting to a higher altitude can take a day or two, so if you’re not in any hurry, plan to take it slow and spend a couple nights at an intermediate altitude.
 This will give your body time to adapt to a lower level of oxygen and pressure.
 Going to Vail?
 Stay in Denver overnight before continuing on.

 If you’re planning a trip to a high-altitude area, talk to your doctor before you go.

 It’s also wise to find out where the local medical clinics are in case of an emergency.
 This is your backup plan in case your symptoms worsen.
 Additionally, Dr. Choi says most hotels in high-altitude areas carry oxygen for emergency situations.

 “These are simple things you can do that may help prevent symptoms or at least provide you with a plan in the event something goes wrong,” he says.